This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Money Matters – Exchange and Cash Machines

-The collapse of the Zambabwe’s currency has resulted in their reliance on the US dollar.
-As we walked around there were lots of people trying to sell us the defunct cash, as the astonishingly high numbered bills, capping out at a note for 100 trillion dollars, is now a collectors item.
+The collapse of the Zimbabwe currency has resulted in their reliance on the US dollar.
+As we walked around there were lots of people trying to sell us the defunct cash, as the astonishingly high-numbered bills, capping out at a note for 100 trillion dollars, are now a collector’s item.

-So using US dollars and cash were no problem in restaurants and stores.
+So using US dollars and cash was no problem in restaurants and stores.
 The problem arose when we needed to pay cash in order to enter the national parks.
-There are plenty of cash machines, but many of them were completely empty.
+There are plenty of cash machines, but many of them are completely empty.
 We visited nine in one day and finally found one cash machine with a VERY long line.